Collin County Prostitution Defense Lawyer

 - Intoxication at the time of the offense

-While we’re preparing your case, it will be our job to poke holes in the prosecutor’s story and try to convince the jurors that an officer stripped you of your rights at the time of your arrest or the charges against you are completely false.
+While preparing your case, our job will be to poke holes in the prosecutor’s story and try to convince the jurors that an officer stripped you of your rights at the time of your arrest or the charges against you are completely false.
 We will be by your side and help you get through this.
 You can depend on us to fight hard for you and prove you didn’t commit the crimes charged against you.

 The Penalties for Prostitution in Collin County

 For offenders convicted of prostitution for the third time, they might have to register as a sex offender with the Texas Sex Offender Registration Program.
-That could restrict where you can live and who you’re allowed to associate with.
+That could restrict where you can live and who you can associate with.
 You won’t be able to live near a park, school, or any location where children frequent.
-Registering as a sex offender also might prevent you from having access to the internet or owning a computer.
-Information on a sex registry is public, so anyone can gain access to it, including family, friends, and potential employers.
+Registering as a sex offender also might prevent you from accessing the internet or owning a computer.
+Information on a sex registry is public so that anyone can access it, including family, friends, and potential employers.

 If you get charged with aggravated promotion of prostitution, it’s a second-degree felony.
 You could face two to ten years in prison, a maximum fine of $10,000, or both.
 If any prostitutes within the prostitution enterprise were under the age of 18 at the time, the charge could become a first-degree felony with a possible life sentence in prison.